bossjones/reproduce_cursor_mcp_envvar_issue/README.md

 # ... other optional API keys as needed ...
 ```

-### 4. Create the shell script to load environment variables
+### 4. Review the shell script used to load environment variables

-Create a file at `.cursor/mcp-server-shims/mcp-server-perplexity.sh` with the following content:
+The repository includes a shell script at `.cursor/mcp-server-shims/mcp-server-perplexity.sh` with the following content:

 ```bash
 #!/usr/bin/env zsh